smithre4/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 Outlook for iOS stores attachments in our own database.
 As a result, every attachment we download to the client takes up a considerable amount of space in our database.
 To ensure the client is able to provide fast performance and take a small amount of space, we purge data rather aggressively based on usage (attachments will be cached up to seven days).

 Unlike iOS, Android uses an accessible file system, so when Outlook for Android downloads an attachment, it doesn't go into the database, rather it is stored as a temporary file.

-### Q: Several meetings on my calendar have attachments that I can access in Outlook for Windows and Mac and from Outlook on the web, but I can't locate these attachments on my appointments for Outlook for iOS and Android.
-Why is that?

-Outlook for iOS and Android currently does not support accessing attachments on calendar appointments, but we are planning to support this in a future update.

-### Q: Why does data within Outlook for iOS and Android disappear and then re-appear after I toggle the Focused Inbox or the Organize by Thread settings?
+### Q: Why does data within Outlook for iOS disappear and then re-appear after I toggle the Focused Inbox or the Organize by Thread settings?

-Whenever those options are changed, Outlook for iOS and Android performs a soft reset.
+Whenever those options are changed, Outlook for iOS performs a soft reset.
 This wipes the existing data that has been downloaded to the app and requires a re-synchronization.

 ### Q: Can I view organization chart information in Outlook for iOS?